 The Audit Committee reviewed the assumptions upon which it is assumed that BGHL can continue to operate on a going concern basis.
-These assumptions include the significant COVID-19 issue.
+These assumptions include the significant COVID-19 issue as well as the Continuation Vote issue, regarding which further details are provided in the table above.
 In so doing, it assessed outstanding financial obligations and calls on BGHL's resources, investment performance and the meeting of shareholders' expectations.